DIY Easy Leather Cord Bracelet

 There you go, You got yourself some really cute Braided bracelets!

-image of three braided bracelets leather
+image of three leather cord bracelet DIY on the wrist

 Optionally and as a final touch, you can add charms hanging from the jump rings so you can have your own charm bracelets.